The-UnknownHacker/saycheese/README.md

 For reference, the cute little icon at the top of this README is a whopping 74 kilobytes.
 This means you have to fit a fully functioning program into a package over 20x smaller than a logo.

-The amazing thing about this ysws is it is completely platform agnostic!
+The amazing thing about this YSWS is it is completely platform agnostic!
 That means you can creat a program for x64 Linux, an ARM Mac, or even a TI calculator!
 If it fits inside a QR code, we want to see it!